zaraana/Hyf-Website/Planning/Retrospective.md

   what cool things or general lessons has your team learned?
   This can be about anything! code, collaboration, git, github, ...
 -->

+* How to create meaningful issues;
+* How to use specific labels and milestones;

+* Ask for help when needed;
+* Don't be ashamed to say "I didn't get it!"